 The best way to ensure approval of the proposal is to work closely with the members of the dissertation committee during its preparation.
 If the proposal defense committee decides that the proposal is not passing, the chair will prepare a list of specific changes that must be made.
 The student has 30 days in which to make these changes.
 The revised proposal is evaluated in its written form, without a second oral presentation.
 If this revision is still judged by the committee to be inadequate, the student must withdraw from the program.

 Students are required to defend the dissertation publicly before it is accepted as part of the requirements for the PhD.
-University regulations permit this Dissertation Examination (or "dissertation defense") to be based on a non-final draft rather than an essentially completed version.
+University regulations permit this Dissertation Examination (also called the Oral Exam; more casually the "dissertation defense") to be based on a non-final draft rather than an essentially completed version.
 The Graduate Group accepts either approach, except that the Exam must not occur more than six months before the deposit of the dissertation; otherwise a new examination must be arranged.
 The written dissertation on which the Exam will be based should be provided to the committee members in time for them to read it carefully before the Exam; normally this will be at least two weeks, but the committee should be consulted for more specific deadlines.

 Similarly, the date for the Dissertation Examination should be at least two weeks prior to the appointment to deposit the dissertation with the Graduate Division (see below) in order to leave time for any revisions that may be called for.
 Students planning to graduate in August are advised to schedule an examination no later than May, to ensure that interested members of the community can attend.
 As with the proposal defense, the student should arrange a suitable day and location for the dissertation defense in consultation with the members of the committee, minimizing any conflict with courses or other events.
 Announce the information to penguists and email the date to Amy Forsyth so it can be included on the online calendar.